vivoTechResearch/vivoTechResearch/README.md

-👋 Hi, This is the main repo of vivo Tech Research GmbH.
+👋 Hi, this is the main repo of vivo Tech Research GmbH.

 <!---
 This is the main repo of vivo Tech Research GmbH.